Museums aren’t just places to look—they’re places to do.

 - Projection mapping — responds to presence; transforms surfaces

-- AR layers — object reconstructions, translations, behind-the-scenes views
+- AR layers — reconstructions, translations, behind-the-scenes views

 - Soundscapes & spatial audio — narrative immersion, orientation cues